 According to Viollet-le-Duc “Restoring a building is not the maintenance, repair or rebuild, restore it in a state, which may never have existed at one time.”
 Extensive works were carried out including the reconstruction of the arrow, the elevation of the new sacristy, murals in the side chapels, complete renovation of the organ, etc.

 A Historic Paris Cathedral

 Notre-Dame Cathedral has witnessed many historical events in Paris, some of the most famous being Saint Louis placing the Crown of Thorns in Notre-Dame in 1239, the coronations of Henry VI in 1422 and Napoleon Bonaparte in 1804 and the celebration of the Liberation of Paris in 1944.

 Architecture students will love the Notre-Dame for its exquisite architecture and so will art and history lovers.
 The Notre-Dame Cathedral website has excellent information and interactive map of the cathedral’s layout and features (www.notredamedeparis.fr).
-If you feel energetic, you can climb the 422 steps leading to the top of the south tower where the famous thirteen-ton bell named Emmanuel is housed and enjoy a breathtaking view across the rooftops of Paris.
+If you feel energetic, you can climb the 422 steps to the top of the south tower.
+Your reward is the breathtaking views across the rooftops of Paris.
+The top of the tower is also where the famous thirteen-ton bell named Emmanuel is housed.

 Music has always been part of the tradition of Notre-Dame de Paris and you can enjoy holy music as well as other classical concerts here.
 Search and book concerts here >.

-On the square in front of the cathedral is the regular sight of art students sketching the popular west facade.
+Art students sketching the popular west facade is a regular sight on the square in front of the cathedral.
 Look out for the bronze star inscribed “zero kilometre“.
 Notre-Dame Cathedral is located in the 4th arrondissement and it’s from this point zero that all distances are measured in France.

 Cathédrale Notre-Dame de Paris